hyperledger-identus/prism-vdr-driver/prism-vdr-specification.md

 /** StorageEventUpdateEntry
  * To be valid, this Event MUST be signed by an issuing key of the DID:
  * - 1) The issuing key MUST be valid at the Event moment.
- * - 2) The DID MUST not to be Deactivated.
+ * - 2) The DID MUST not be deactivated.
  */
 message ProtoUpdateStorageEntry {
-  reserved 1, 50; // These positions are reserved by ProtoCreateStorageEntry reserved 3 to 49; // These fields will be used for validation the Storage Events in the future bytes previous_event_hash = 2; // The hash of the most recent event that was used to create or update the VDR Entry. oneof data {
+  reserved 1, 50; // These positions are reserved by ProtoCreateStorageEntry reserved 3 to 49; // These fields will be used for validation of the Storage Events in the future bytes previous_event_hash = 2; // The hash of the most recent event that was used to create or update the VDR Entry. oneof data {
     bytes bytes = 100; // Replace the bytes